ttecles/aidl-lyrics-recognition/README.md

 For training and validation we opted for the CTC loss function (Connectionist Temporal Classification).
 CTC loss is most commonly used for speech recognition tasks, but can be applied as well to our sequence problem of audio recognition.
 The input sequence can be a spectrogram or, like in our case, in waveform.
 The sequence input is then fed into a RNN model, like our Demucs LSTM model.

 <p align="middle"><a href="https://drive.google.com/uc?export=view&id=1XmH6hv-9iC0u5k-a01VmuAzQZM4vGz5M"><img src="https://drive.google.com/uc?export=view&id=1XmH6hv-9iC0u5k-a01VmuAzQZM4vGz5M" style="width: auto; max-width: 100%; height: 450px" title="ctc_loss_1" /> <a href="https://drive.google.com/uc?export=view&id=15KBnAoTLgT2WHMrjUrZWIFNFYu3m6to0"><img src="https://drive.google.com/uc?export=view&id=15KBnAoTLgT2WHMrjUrZWIFNFYu3m6to0" style="width: auto; max-width: 100%; height: 80px" title="ctc_loss_2" /><p >
-_Figure 5: CTC loss: architecture and its caculation_
+    _Figure 5: CTC loss: architecture and its calculation_
 <p align="right"><a href="#toc">To top</a></p>

 ## 5. First Tests <a name="initial"></a>